Most people waste time jumping between random videos, apps, and FAA documents. A clear path makes this much easier.

 B. Systematically focus on different segments of the sky for short intervals

-C. Concentrate on relative movement detected in the peripheral vision area
+C. Concentrate on the relative movement detected in the peripheral vision area

-C. FAA Part 107 Practice Test Questions Related to Weather
+Section C. Part 107 Practice Test Questions Related to Weather (Questions 25-36)

 25. You’re flying a fixed-wing SUAS on a high mountain plateau on a hot summer day.
 What must you consider?

-A. Wings will generate more lift and propeller will be more efficient
+A. Wings will generate more lift, and the propeller will be more efficient

-B. Wings generate more lift but propeller is less efficient
+B. Wings generate more lift, but a propeller is less efficient

-C. Wings and propeller will both be less efficient
+C. Wings and propellers will both be less efficient

-D. Propeller is more efficient due to thinner air
+D. The propeller is more efficient due to thinner air

 26. Which of the following best describes “High Density Altitude”?